PatMartin/dexjs-site/content/docs/chart_reference.md

 ### BumpChart

+A Bump Chart is used to compare two discrete and distinct dimensions against each other.
+For example, they are useful for exploring the rank of a value over a time dimension such as team ranking over the weeks of a season.

+Bump Charts are similar to Parallel Coordinates only that they are a more constrained interpretation.
+The initial y-axis locations of the categorical elements (For example, NFL teams) are ordered typically by descending rank as one moves from the top to bottom axis vertically.
+As the path of the category moves from left to right through a typically ascending sequence (typically time), the y-axis location changes according to the rank of that categorical entry at that particular point in the sequence (typically a point in time such as Week 1 of the NFL season).

+If a category's line has a downward slope, that category is falling in rank (ex: The NFL team moved down in the rankings).
+If the category's line has an ascending slope, that category is increasing in rank (The NFL team moved up in the rankings).
+If the category's line is horizontal, that category is unchanging in rank (ie: the NFL team stayed the same in the rankings).

+Trust me, the bumpchart is easy to understand visually.
+Technically correct descriptions always make things sound more complex than they really are.
+If you don't believe me, pick up any math textbook on the planet.

 | Option    | Default | Description |
 |-----------|---------|-------------|
 | parent    | #BumpChartParent | A CSS selector pointing to the parent element of the chart. |